-We recalled our childhood where we played with friends in the yard outside the house or at the playground.
+We recalled our childhood when we played with friends in the yard outside the house or at the playground.
 We remembered family time with our parents and that magical moment when we would be allowed to watch that one cartoon show once a week on TV.
 Life was definitely less complicated than it is today!

 Of course, we knew that for our son’s healthy development, physical, mental and emotional, it was important for him to spend time outdoors, interact with children his own age, and spend time using his hands and his brain to explore, play, learn and create.

-We once got him an educational “computer” with which he could have fun learning new words and improving his vocabulary, compose music on the basic music keyboard or sing along with the rhymes and songs.
+We once got him an educational “computer” with which he could have fun learning new words and improving his vocabulary, compose music on the basic music keyboard, or sing along with the rhymes and songs.
 It had a bunch of puzzles, too.

-We also enjoyed many family activities together – going out for long walks in our area, singing together, playing games and generally making it a point to spend time together.
+We also enjoyed many family activities together – going out for long walks in our area, singing together, playing games, and generally making it a point to spend time together.
 Until he was 12, we were lucky to have my Mom living with us.
-She made sure he was always busy doing something or other – reading, solving jigsaw puzzles, writing stories and poetry and generally minimizing screen time, unless he had a school project or wanted to watch a favorite program.
+She made sure he was always busy doing something or other – reading, solving jigsaw puzzles, writing stories and poetry, and generally minimizing screen time unless he had a school project or wanted to watch a favorite program.

-So supposed I ask you this:
+So suppose I ask you this:

 Are you spending enough time with your child?